College of the Mainland: History

 In 2003, the college opened the COM Learning Center-North County in League City, Texas, part of COM's extended service area.
 The center is a leased facility that offers college credit and continuing-education classes, as well as dental-assistant, medical-assistant, and other health-care programs.

 In 2004, the college became one of only three in Texas to offer a collegiate high school program on its campus, allowing high-school students to complete their last two years on a college campus while earning an associate degree.

 In 2009, Dr. Michael A. Elam became the college's seventh president.
 After months of contract-renewal negotiations, Dr. Elam resigned in November 2011 in a $191,000 settlement that involved him going on sabbatical through November 2012.
 Larry Durrence was named interim president effective January 2012.
-Dr. Beth Lewis became president in 2013.
-Dr. Warren Nichols was named president on Jan.
-30, 2017 and started Feb.
+Dr. Beth Lewis became president in 2013 and Dr. Warren Nichols assumed the presidency on Feb.
 13, 2017.